 Feb 24, 2020

-One of the most significant investments a person can make is buying a home.
+Buying a home is one of the most significant investments a person can make.
 You upgrade your home in many ways—a fresh coat of paint, a landscaping project, or possibly adding a security system.

-If you go a step further and invest in rental properties, you have to do all those things and more to not only keep your tenants but also have the property eventually pay you back.
+If you go a step further and invest in rental properties, you have to do all those things and more to keep both your tenants and property safe.
 A security system makes sense if you want to protect your investment.

 Why Should You Install a Security System at Your Rental Property

-A security system provides peace of mind for both you and your tenants, gives your property a competitive edge in a crowded market, and that value-added feature allows you to (rightfully) charge more for rent.
+A security system provides peace of mind for both you and your tenants, gives your property a competitive edge in a crowded market, and is a value-added feature that allows you to (rightfully) charge more for rent.
 Need some more justification?
 Here are a few common reasons landlords install security systems:

 Keep an eye on tenants—sometimes renters exceed the allowable occupancy or have huge parties.
 The landlord has a right to document those violations.